KhalidWar/anonaddy/README.md

 ## Privacy
 AddyManager is free and open source software licensed under [MIT](https://github.com/KhalidWar/anonaddy/blob/master/LICENSE).
-Free as in free of charge, ads, analytics, and trackers.
+Free as in free of ads, analytics, and trackers.
 What's yours is yours.

 Your account data, aliases, recipients, domains, search history...etc. do NOT leave your device and are DELETED upon log out.
 Again, what's yours is yours.